 The aim of the partial revision of the Asylum Act is to streamline proceedings.

-The most important outcome in the resolution of differences procedure regarding Proposal 1 was that the Council of States abandoned the provision, whereby asylum seekers should only be provided with relief aid rather than social assistance.
+The most important outcome in the resolution of differences procedure regarding Proposal 1 was that the Council of States abandoned the provision whereby asylum seekers should only be provided with relief aid rather than social assistance.

-Following the rejection of Proposal 2, the Federal Council is expected to submit a new draft bill to parliament in the second half of 2013 whose preliminary examination will also fall to the PICs.
+Following the rejection of Proposal 2, the Federal Council is expected to submit an additional dispatch or a new draft bill to parliament in the second half of 2013, which will also be examined initially by the PICs.

 10.403 n Parl.init.
 New system of support for the press

 For several years now the PIC-N has been addressing the question of support for the press.
-It was this Committee that drew up the proposal that led to a system of indirect support for the press through preferential postal rates (06.425 n Parl. init.
+This committee drew up the proposal that led to a system of indirect support for the press through preferential postal rates (06.425 n Parl. init.
 Supporting the press through subsidies for distribution costs).
 As part of the total revision of the Postal Services Act (09.049 n), the Committee succeeded in securing the unlimited extension of these reduced postal rates, contrary to the Federal Council’s wishes.

 In the medium term, however, the PIC-N would like to arrive at a practicable alternative to reduced postal rates.
 Accordingly, it submitted a Committee initiative calling for an efficient and sustainable model for maintaining and promoting a varied and high-quality press; at the same time, a legal basis for such a model should be set up.
 Following the PIC-S’s approval of the initiative, the PIC-N set up a sub-committee to examine possible models and the pertinent basic legislatorial conditions in detail.
 In January 2012, at the request of its sub-committee, the PIC-N decided by 15 votes to 0 with 6 abstentions on a Committee motion (12.3004), which was approved by the National Council in the spring session.
 In the 2012 summer session, the Council of States decided to follow its PIC’s recommendation and adopted the motion in part.
 It instructed the Federal Council to examine support for the press and to develop a funding concept, but decided not to instruct it to draft a specific bill yet at this stage.
 The PIC-N is expected to decide in the third quarter of 2014, after the Federal Council’s presentation of the overview and the funding concept, how it intends to proceed with its parliamentary initiative.

 11.022 n Civil Rights Act.
 Total revision